PhenixFIN Co. 5.25% Notes due 2028 (PFXNZ) to Issue Quarterly Dividend of $0.38 on February 1st

 PhenixFIN Co.
 5.25% Notes due 2028 (NASDAQ:PFXNZ – Get Free Report) declared a quarterly dividend on Monday, January 8th, Wall Street Journal reports.
-Stockholders of record on Friday, January 12th will be given a dividend of 0.3813 per share on Thursday, February 1st.
-This represents a $1.53 annualized dividend and a dividend yield of 6.79%.
-The ex-dividend date is Thursday, January 11th.
+Shareholders of record on Friday, January 12th will be paid a dividend of 0.3813 per share on Thursday, February 1st.
+This represents a $1.53 dividend on an annualized basis and a dividend yield of 6.79%.
+The ex-dividend date of this dividend is Thursday, January 11th.

 Read More